 Light up time

 The popularity of wood pellets is due in part to how rapidly they fire and warm up when compared to charcoal.
-In fact, the time it takes for them to achieve ideal temperatures is practically identical to that of gas.
+The time it takes to achieve ideal temperatures is practically identical to that of gas.
 This is incredible given that it is a much more ‘organic’ fuel source.

-Do not only consider the price, but also how much wood pellets you’re getting.
+Do not only consider the price but also how many wood pellets you’re getting.
 Usually, they come in either 20- or 40-pound bags.

 - Jack Daniel’s